farnaz-kakhsaz/Deep-JavaScript-Foundations/README.md

 > (In `processing phase` or `compilation phase`) there's no such thing as redeclaration.

-But in this particular case, since it's the first time that the `compiler` would have asked the `global scope` about a `variable` called `teacher`, then the `global scope's` gonna say, nope, never heard of it.
+But in this particular case, since it's the first time that the `compiler` would have asked the `global scope` about a `variable` called `teacher`, then the `global scope`'s gonna say, nope, never heard of it.
 But I've created now a red marble for you and, now we just dropped it into the red bucket.

 > It (the `variable`) hadn't actually been created, that they don't get created for real until `execution`, but conceptually we're creating this plan from what we see in the program.
 >